netlify/cli/docs/commands/addons.md

 - `debug` (*boolean*) - Print debugging information
 - `http-proxy` (*string*) - Proxy server address to route requests through.
-- `httpProxyCertificateFilename` (*string*) - Certificate file to use when connecting using a proxy server
+- `http-proxy-certificate-filename` (*string*) - Certificate file to use when connecting using a proxy server

 | Subcommand | description  |
 |:--------------------------- |:-----|